srussvoll/byggern/README.md

 **Shared resources**

 Since enter, loop and leave are different functions, they all have their own separate scope.
 This causes us to have a few global variables.
 This is not a big problem due to putting those variable in a namespace, making them local to the file.

+## Stream

+We chose to implement a full duplex stream class, because it gave us a lot of overhead when implementing other modules such as UART, SPI and CAN.
+It utilizes a ring buffer for both input and output.

 ## Extras

 We have implemented a few extra features, listed underneath.